CompEvol/Waiheke2026/README.md

 ## Accommodation:

 We recommend that you book early since February is a busy time for Waiheke Island.
-Popular websites that list holiday houses for rent are, for example, Bookabach and Airbnb.
+For comfortable and affordable accommodation, you may consider [Onetangi Beach Apartments](https://onetangi.co.nz/) or the [Waiheke Backpackers Hostel](https://www.waihekebackpackers.co.nz/), both offering good value and convenient locations.
+Alternatively, popular websites such as Bookabach and Airbnb offer a variety of holiday houses for rent.

 ## Ferry to Waiheke